hugoestradas/hugoestradas/README.md

 ## Seasoned Software & Cloud Engineer

-I'm a seasoned cloud engineer with deep expertise across AWS, Azure, and GCP, specializing in multi-cloud architectures and data platforms like Databricks and Snowflake.
+I'm a seasoned Software Engineer and IT Manager with deep expertise across AWS, Azure, and GCP, specializing in multi-cloud architectures and data platforms like Databricks and Snowflake.
 My experience spans healthcare, finance, telecom, education, and consumer goods, giving me unique insights into industry-specific challenges.

 ### Cloud Expertise
 - **Multi-Cloud Proficiency**: Specialized in AWS, Azure, and GCP